The Rona Hub

 Read the room

-Not everyone will be comfortable with things going back to ‘normal’
+Not everyone is comfortable with things going back to ‘normal’

 When catching up with friends, Read the Room